0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 ![veggie dumplings in bamboo steamer basket](/food/recipe/images/instant-pot-veggie-dumplings-1.jpg)

-When arranging the dumplings together in the steamer basket, they can be packed quite close together, but make sure none of them are touching.
+When arranging the dumplings in the Instant Pot, they can be packed quite close together, but make sure none of them are touching.

 You do *not* have to use a bamboo steamer like the photo above, any metal steamer is fine too.
 If you don't have a steamer basket, lay a large piece of parchment paper over the trivet that came with your instant pot, and rest your dumplings on top.